+'''

 https://github.com/join

+'''

 During the registration process, you will be asked to provide an email address to be associated with the new GitHub account.
-Since notifications are sent to this address, it is important that the email address provided be one that you check regularly for messages.
+It is strongly recommended that you use your UVic email address, as this will allow you to more easily obtain a discounted student account (as described below).